 At some point in every indoor gardener’s life, you will need a shelf dedicated entirely to your plant babies.
 After all, there is never enough room on bookshelves, windowsills, or credenzas to fit all your indoor plants!

 This shelf is a lifesaver to help make your dream, DIY indoor garden.
 It is designed to be placed in front of a lonely window so your plants can have optimal lighting.

 Plus, the design is brilliant – it is built with a cupboard at the bottom to use for storage or to house trays for seed starting.
 On top, are four shelves to give you plenty of room to grow plants indoors.

-Some of us can garden all year outdoors yet others, who have cold, winter weather may want to look for ways to bring the garden inside.
-While there are plenty of creative ideas for indoor edible gardening, I love the idea of creating a garden plot inside such as an indoor garden shelf filled with a variety of edible sprouts, microgreens, and salad greens, right inside your home.
+While there are many creative ideas for indoor edible gardening, I love the idea of creating a garden plot inside such as an indoor garden shelf filled with a variety of edible sprouts, microgreens, and salad greens right inside your home.

 How to Build an Indoor Garden Shelf

 This indoor garden shelf is a perfect weekend project, giving you plenty of time to design and measure, shop for materials, and of course, build the shelf.
 With careful planning, this shelf is the ideal size for an indoor salad garden.
 It’s small enough to fit indoors comfortably but gives you enough space to harvest salad greens every day throughout the winter.

 The following material list is for a 20-inch-wide by 6-foot-high (50.8 × 182.9 cm) shelf with four shelves.
 The base cabinet holds three shelves, each 6 inches (15.2 cm) apart.

 - A cordless circular saw